View Campaigns dashboard metrics

 Note that total installs in Apple SearchAds reporting may differ from totals of LAT Off and LAT On installs, as additional downloads may come from customers using iOS14 or later.

-How to add metrics to your dashboard
+How to add metrics to

 On the right side of your Campaigns dashboard, Ad Groups dashboard, or Keywords tab, click the Edit columns link.
 Within Edit columns, simply drag the metrics and information you’d like to show or hide in your reporting.

-How to filter the data in your dashboards
+How to filter the data in

 For the following filters, you can choose to see data that’s equal to, greater than, less than, or in between specific values: